 Scientists have found that saw palmetto can

-The production of androgen hormones occurs in the testes, ovaries, and adrenal glands.
-These hormones are also responsible for the development of primary sex organs in the womb and secondary male characteristics in puberty.
+The production of androgen hormones occurs in the testes (in males), ovaries (in females), and adrenal glands.
+These hormones are also responsible for the development of primary sex organs in the womb and secondary male characteristics during puberty.

-By slowing down 5-alpha reductase, saw palmetto could reduce the effects of DHT as men get older.
+By slowing down 5-alpha reductase, saw palmetto could reduce the effects of DHT as males get older.

-While proponents of saw palmetto claim that it helps to regulate testosterone levels, there is little evidence confirming this.
-Much of the research on the connection between saw palmetto and testosterone levels is also very outdated.
+Although proponents of saw palmetto claim that it helps regulate testosterone levels, there is little evidence to confirm this.
+Much of the research into the connection between saw palmetto and testosterone levels is also very outdated.

 However, there have not been enough studies since to either counter or confirm these findings.

-2. Fact: Saw palmetto may help reduce BPH symptoms
+2. Fact: Saw palmetto may help reduce benign prostatic hyperplasia symptoms

-An enlarged prostate puts pressure on the urethra, the long tube inside the penis that is responsible for draining urine from the bladder.
-BPH can be uncomfortable as it makes it harder to urinate even when the need is urgent.
+An enlarged prostate puts pressure on the urethra, which is the long tube inside the penis that is responsible for draining urine from the bladder.
+BPH can be uncomfortable, as it makes it harder to urinate even when the need is urgent.
 It can also make it difficult to empty the bladder completely and can cause leaking after urination.

 Several small studies investigating saw palmetto as a treatment for the symptoms of BPH have shown modest results.
-At least one study shows that saw palmetto is beneficial in combination with other natural therapies to treat these symptoms.
+For example, at least one study has suggested that saw palmetto is beneficial in combination with other natural therapies to treat these symptoms.

-Low testosterone reduces sex drive, or libido, in both men and women.
-Some people believe that saw palmetto can improve libido by reducing testosterone breakdown, and there is some evidence to support this.
+Having low testosterone levels reduces sex drive, or libido.
+Some people believe that saw palmetto can help improve libido by reducing testosterone breakdown, and there is some evidence to support this.